-Last week I wrote about family packing and shared some of the slightly more unusual things that I bring when we are going on holiday including the Nespresso – I know bonkers!
+Last week I wrote about family packing and shared some of the slightly more unusual things (CONTAINS AFFILIATE LINKS) that I bring when we are going on holiday including the Nespresso – I know bonkers!
 Anyway I do also, believe it or not, bring some sensible stuff that over the years has helped me when travelling with kids.
 Here are some key things apart from the obvious clothes and toiletries you actually need to bring when travelling with kids:

 - Snacks for the journey; I like to include a few treats, but I try to avoid too much sugar as no one wants four kids high on sugar in a confined space

 - A day bag – this might be my top travel tip.
-Have a bag that is separate from everything else which contains swimming costumes, sunglasses, suncream and towels (extra tip get microfiber ones as they are tiny when folded).
+Have a bag that is separate from everything else which contains swimming costumes, sunglasses, suncream and towels (extra tip get microfiber towels as they are tiny when folded).
 If you do that holiday starts as soon as you arrive and you aren’t routing around looking for all the things you need

 - A surprise bag – this is for meltdown or just plain boredom emergencies and contains things they have never seen before.
 Think Wilkinsons or Pound shop so it doesn’t have to cost a lot, but has to be sight unseen